All Episodes

 Thank you.

-Do you guys know if the US government has ever made a classification on paranormal activity?
+Do you guys know if the U.S. government has ever made a classification on paranormal activity?

 Have they ever?

-Um I think.
+I think.

-Have they have they ever acknowledged it like?
+Have they ever acknowledged it?

-There was a president I've mistaken which one it is right now, but in the Bell Witch Cave Trials, um, which is actually here in Tennessee, I think.
+I've mistaken which one it is right now, but in the Bell Witch Cave Trials, which is actually here in Tennessee, I think.

 Yeah.

-Um, and they ruled it in court as uh death by paranormal.
+There was a case where somebody died and they ruled it in court as a death by paranormal.

-And actually, one of the presidents went to that location just to see the demons and confirmed that it was haunted.
+And actually one of the presidents went to that location just to see the demons and confirmed that it was haunted.

 So I don't know if that's like the government getting behind paranormal, but they have acknowledged things like that.